haacked/haacked.com/_posts/archived/2007-05-24-cauldewells-this-i-believe-the-developer-edition.aspx.markdown

 ---
 layout: post
-title: "Cauldwell's This I Believe, The Developer Edition"
+title: Cauldwell's This I Believe, The Developer Edition
 date: 2007-05-24 -0800
 comments: true
 disqus_identifier: 18329
 categories: []
+redirect_from: "/archive/2007/05/23/cauldewells-this-i-believe-the-developer-edition.aspx/"
 ---

 You know what I really like about [posts like this](http://www.cauldwell.net/patrick/blog/ThisIBelieveTheDeveloperEdition.aspx "This I believe... the developer edition")?
 It’s a lot less writing for me.
 When people ask me what principles